WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 27. Explain the use of passport module in Node.js?

 - The passport module adds authentication features to the applications , supporting various sign-in methods.

+## 28. What is fork in Node.js?

+- Fork is a method to create child processes that allow parallel execution of tasks in Node.js.